roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 vis.presets.auto()

 // capture image snapshot at the end of each test and story with `snapshot` tag
-// for multiple themes (light and dark in this example) vis.presets.theme({
+// for multiple themes (light and dark in this example).
+//
+// Note that this changes the theme in the `afterEach` hook.
+// If you want to capture manual snapshots in different themes,
+// configure Vitest to run the tests in different themes. vis.presets.theme({
 	async light() { document.body.classList.remove('dark') },
 	async dark() { document.body.classList.add('dark') },